Skip to main content

 onFpsChange(fps: number) => voidFPS change handler

-See the TypeScript API Reference for the complete interface.
+See the TypeScript Pipeline API for the complete interface.

 PipelineViewer (Docs / MDX Embed)